AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_quantitation_with_HPLC_data.rst

-	To run the analysis, please follow the steps for :ref:`Using SmartPeak GUI` or :ref:`Using SmartPeak CLI` to execute the workflow steps and review the results including plotting.
+	To run the analysis, please follow the steps for :ref:`Using SmartPeak GUI` or :ref:`Using SmartPeak CLI` to execute the workflow steps, review the results, and report the results.

 #.
 Reporting the results